| Risk Factors

 - Splints, straps, cushions, or corn pads to relieve symptoms

-- Removal of part of the toe or joint
+- Part of the toe or joint may be removed

 To help reduce your chances of getting hammer toe, take the following steps: